 What is Paid Memberships Pro?

-PMPro is a WordPress memberships plugin.
-It allows you to create paid memberships level and then restrict access to content based on a user’s membership level.
+PMPro is a WordPress memberships plugin that allows you to create paid memberships level and then restrict access to content based on a user’s membership level.

 Before you get started